mikemaragos/authentik-credential-provider/docs/AUTHENTIK_SETUP_GUIDE.md

 POST /api/v3/flows/executor/{flow_slug}/
 ```

+### ❓ Do I Need an API Token?

+**NO!** ✅ The flow executor API is **public and requires NO authentication**.

+**Why?**
+- This endpoint IS the authentication mechanism itself
+- Users send credentials TO this endpoint to GET authenticated
+- No API token, no bearer token, no authentication header needed
+- Just POST username/password/OTP to the endpoint

+**What DOES need tokens:**
+- Authentik admin API (`/api/v3/core/*`, `/api/v3/flows/*`, etc.)
+- Creating/managing users, groups, flows via API
+- The credential provider does NOT use these endpoints

 **This is automatically enabled** when you create a flow, but verify:

 1. **Navigate to Flows & Stages → Flows**